-Morten Olsen's men struggled to contain the visitors for large parts of the match, and paid the price for their inept defensive performance and inefficiency in front of goal
+Morten Olsen's men struggled to contain the visiting side for large parts of the match, and paid the price for their inept defensive performance and inefficiency in front of goal.

-Dick Advocaat's men hit the hosts with a first-half double salvo, courtesy of Roman Shirokov and Andrey Arshavin, which proved enough to secure victory.
+Dick Advocaat's men hit the home side with a first half double salvo, courtesy of Roman Shirokov and Andrey Arshavin, which proved enough to secure victory.

 Arshavin picked out Shirokov just outside of the box, and the former CSKA Moscow man easily beat Thomas Sorensen with a low shot in the left corner, with defender Andreas Bjelland a mere spectator.

-Hesitancy from Dick Advocaat's men nearly gifted Denmark the equaliser, however, in the 22nd minute.
-Dennis Rommedahl created a clear-cut chance for Nicklas Bendtner, but the Sunderland striker missed the target from just eight yards out.
+Hesitancy from Advocaat's men nearly gifted Denmark the equalizer in the 22nd minute.
+Dennis Rommedahl created a clear cut chance for Nicklas Bendtner, but the Sunderland striker missed the target from just eight yards out.

-Shortly after, however, Russia almost doubled their lead as an inept backheel clearance by Simon Poulsen gifted the ball to the onrushing Igor Denisov, who struck the ball first time, but saw his finish claimed by Sorensen.
+Shortly after, however, Russia almost doubled the lead as an inept back heel clearance by Simon Poulsen gifted the ball to the onrushing Igor Denisov, who struck the ball first time, but saw his finish claimed by Sorensen.

-Arshavin was not as forgiving, however.
-Just before half-time the Zenit man was picked out on the edge of the box, and took a few steps before firing a powerful shot past the goalkeeper.
+Arshavin was not as forgiving.
+Just before halftime the Zenit man was picked out on the edge of the box, and took a few steps before firing a powerful shot past the goalkeeper.

 Denmark introduced Tobias Mikkelsen in place of Michael Krohn-Delhi at the beginning of the second period, and the substitute nearly made an instant impact.

-In the end Russia were good value for their win, and give Denmark food for though as Euro 2012 edges ever closer.
+In the end Russia was good value for the win, and give Denmark food for thought as Euro 2012 edges ever closer.